Frequently Asked Questions (FAQ)

 The Charter Oak Leadership Program consists of nine full-day sessions, the third Friday of each month: September through May.
+Only in December, class is on the first Friday.
 Classes are from 8:30 a.m. – 5:00 p.m., followed by an optional happy hour.

-Many of the most recognized and respected experts in the country – including authorities on current events, leadership and the political process – lead each session.
-CLP students are of extremely high caliber and each year’s class is limited to 35 students to foster collaborative, participatory learning and to maximize interaction among students and presenters.
+Recognized and respected experts in the country – including authorities on current events, leadership and the political process – lead each session.
+CLP students are of extremely high caliber and each year’s class is limited to 45 students to foster collaborative, participatory learning and to maximize interaction among students and presenters.

 Is this a candidate training program?

 No. Although many graduates have successfully pursued elective office, the program is not specifically about politics, but about building responsible citizen leaders across every sector of society.

 Who can apply to CLP?

 Anyone may apply who has a yearning to make a difference to make lives better in their town and the state.
 CLP seeks motivated, capable men and women from diverse professional backgrounds and from all geographic areas of Connecticut.
 The criteria for selection into the program is an applicant’s real world and professional background, their involvement in community service activities, and a review of their understanding of our country’s core principles.